Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Well, I really appreciate that.

-And if anybody does want to like sign up for a monthly contribution, like five bucks or whatever, on my website, they can do that through PayPal subscribe.
+And if anybody does want to like sign up for a monthly contribution, like five bucks or whatever on my website, they can do that through PayPal subscribe.

-And I have like 35 people who've signed up, and so I figure if I keep producing content and I keep fighting, then if a lot of people donate five bucks a month, then they don't feel it, but I would eventually feel it, and that way I could dedicate more time to um activism with whatever new job that I'm that I'm planning.
+And so I figure if I keep producing content and I keep fighting, then if a lot of people donate five bucks a month, then they don't feel it.

-Well, I'll make sure to share the links to all that in the show notes as well.
+So, yeah, yeah, well, I'll make sure to share the links to all that in the show notes as well.

-So the people can play through.
+So the people can see it through.

 Yeah.